 They can resist heat, but because of their single-coated fur, they are more susceptible to cold temperatures and shouldn’t be left outside unsupervised in the winter.

 Caring For Your Papillon

 Because they don’t have an undercoat, Paps require remarkably little maintenance for a breed with long, silky hair.
 It’s okay to groom every month or so.
-Between thorough grooming sessions, you might want to spend a few minutes brushing the “culottes,” or thigh hair, behind the ears, inside the rear legs since mats frequently form there.
-Every few months or if it gets very muddy or dirty, Papillons will need baths.
+Between thorough grooming sessions, you might want to spend a few minutes brushing the “culottes,” or thigh hair, behind the ears and inside the rear legs since mats frequently form there.
+Every few months, or if it gets very muddy or dirty, Papillons will need baths.

 The dewclaw, which can curve and penetrate the leg, grows swiftly on the Papillon and should be periodically clipped.
 Finally, maintaining regular dental hygiene is essential.